jaaclaine/100-days-of-code/README.md

 - Did a few basic algorithm scripting on FreeCodeCamp
 ###### DAY 061
 - Just discovery the world of npm and I AM GOING CRAZY, so many Ideas :fire:
-- Started with es6
 - watched a few videos about JSON and AJAX
 ###### DAY 062
-- Study more about es6
 - Did a few changes on my portfolio
 - Helped a friend who's learning HTML & CSS
 ###### DAY 063